Examples¶

 if (/* needs velocity */) reg.addComponent<Velocity>(eLate, {0.5f, 0});

-array changes; existing Position
+Only the Velocity array changes; existing Position storage untouched.

-12. Minimal System Dispatch Pattern¶
+13. Minimal System Dispatch Pattern¶

 void integrate(ecss::Registry<false>& r, float dt) {